Counselling Psychologist & Psychodynamic Psychotherapist

 Prior to this, I worked as a therapist for a charity, seeing people with OCD; PTSD; depression; panic; health, and social anxiety.

-My career began as a mental health nurse, working with in-patient, community, A&E, and early psychosis teams.
-My last position was as Clinical Nurse Consultant.
+My career began as a mental health nurse, working with in-patient, community, and early psychosis teams.
+My last nursing position was in 2010, when I worked as a Clinical Mental Nurse Consultant in A&E.

 Waller, G., Eddy, K. T., Rose, C. L., Thomas, J. J., Turner, H. M., & Wade, T. D. (2026).
 Cognitive-Behavioural Therapy for Anorexia Nervosa.
 Routledge.